 The Exchange intends to change PIXL, which is codified in Rule 1080(n), only to the extent needed to accommodate Complex PIXL Orders.
 The Exchange does so by exempting Complex PIXL Orders from those sections of PIXL which are not wholly applicable to Complex Orders.
-Specifically, Complex Orders are exempted from the following portions of subsection (n) of Rule 1080: (i) the current PIXL auction eligibility requirements for the account of a public customer and not a public customer that differentiate whether a PIXL Order is for a size of less than 50 contracts or 50 contracts or more; 10 (ii) the current procedure for initiating a PAN Auction, how an Initiating Member must mark the PIXL Order and what the member must specify; 11 (iii) the current minimum price increment for PAN responses as established pursuant to subparagraph (i)(A)(1); 12 (iv) the current rejection of PAN responses that are not equal to or better than the NBBO at the time of receipt of the PAN response; 13 (v) the current allocation process
+Specifically, Complex Orders are exempted from the following portions of subsection (n) of Rule 1080: (i) the current PIXL auction eligibility requirements for the account of a public customer and not a public customer that differentiate whether a PIXL Order is for a size of less than 50 contracts or 50 contracts or more; 11 (ii) the current procedure for initiating a PAN Auction, how an Initiating Member must mark the PIXL Order and what the member must specify; 12 (iii) the current minimum price increment for PAN responses and for an Initiating Member's stop price